-Prep’s Student Life Club Period, which takes place on Tuesday mornings, offers students a wide variety of activities in which to immerse themselves and develop interests outside the strictly academic realm.
+Prep’s Club periods offer students a wide variety of activities in which to immerse themselves and develop interests outside the strictly academic realm.
 Clubs are increasingly student-led, showcasing the passions and interests of individual members of our student body and offering up great leadership opportunities for students of all grades.
 The selection varies from year to year based on student interests and initiative, and students are encouraged to contact their division head if they are interested in starting a new club or after-school activity.
 Among the clubs and activities you might expect to find in any given year:

 Come release your inner emcee